googleapis/nodejs-logging-bunyan/README.md

 The middleware adds a `bunyan`-style log function to the `request` object.
 You can use this wherever you have access to the `request` object (`req` in the sample below).
-All log enties that are made on behalf of a specific request are shown bundled together in the Stackdriver Logging UI.
+All log entries that are made on behalf of a specific request are shown bundled together in the Stackdriver Logging UI.

 ```javascript